-Overall, I would recommend this book to people who enjoy history or want to learn more about the sinking of the Lusitania.
+Overall, I would recommend Dead Wake to people who enjoy history or want to learn more about the sinking of the Lusitania.

 And if you’re interested in learning more about WWI and are in the Kansas City area, the WWI Museum at the Liberty Memorial is a must see.
 It is extremely well done.